KittyGiraudel/sass-guidelines/index.md

 To lighten or darken a color, do not use [`lighten`](http://sass-lang.com/documentation/Sass/Script/Functions.html#lighten-instance_method) and [`darken`](http://sass-lang.com/documentation/Sass/Script/Functions.html#darken-instance_method) Sass functions.
 Instead, use the [`mix`](http://sass-lang.com/documentation/Sass/Script/Functions.html#mix-instance_method) function to mix your color with either `white` or `black`.

-The benefit of using `mix` rather than one of the two forementioned functions is that is will progressively go to black (or white) as you decrease the proportion of the color whereas `darken` and `lighten` will quickly blow out a color all the way to black or white.
+The benefit of using `mix` rather than one of the two aforementioned functions is that is will progressively go to black (or white) as you decrease the proportion of the color whereas `darken` and `lighten` will quickly blow out a color all the way to black or white.

 <p data-height="400" data-theme-id="0" data-slug-hash="wBopOd" data-default-tab="result" data-user="HugoGiraudel" class='codepen'>See the Pen <a href='http://codepen.io/HugoGiraudel/pen/wBopOd/'>Dadgumit, Blowouts</a> by Hugo Giraudel (<a href='http://codepen.io/HugoGiraudel'>@HugoGiraudel</a>) on <a href='http://codepen.io'>CodePen</a>.</p>